-Depth in the Faith
+Depth of Faith

-Robert W. Bertram

-[Published in LSTC Epistle, Fall 1994.
-Reprinted with permission.]

-Nobody's faith can afford to be skin deep.
-So I'm not saying that church professionals need faith more than other folks do.
+Now I'm not saying that church professionals need faith more than other folks do.
 But I'm tempted to.
-Nor is that what the ELCA means when it declares in the report on theological education that, first of all, pastors and lay leaders need "depth in the faith."
+Nor is that what ELCA means when it says of "pastors and lay leaders" that what they need first of all is "depth of the faith."
 Who doesn't?
-Still, when it comes to a faith that is rooted merely in our topsoil or in the tops of our heads, I do think we church professionals are particularly vulnerable.
+Nobody's faith can afford to be skindeep.
+Still, when it comes to a faith which is rooted merely in our topsoil or in the tops of our heads, I do think we church professionals are particularly needy.
 Why?
 Not just because this is the season for celebrating the Reformation, when it took a priest to rediscover that our "first imperative" (shall we say) is sola fide, "altogether by faith."
-Not just because the Reformation epistle lesson (Romans 3:19-28) was written by a recovering Pharisee who had learned the hard way that he had only one boast: faith.
+Not just because the Reformation epistle lesson next Sunday (Romans 3: 19-28) took a recovering pharisee to write it, who had learned the hard way that he had only one "boast": faith.
 Then why?

-Well, because church professionals like Paul and Luther tend to be particularly religious.
-And, being religious, as Paul notes in this Romans text, makes it harder than ever to have faith.
+Well, because church professionals, like Paul and Luther, tend to be particularly religious.
+And being religious, as Paul notes in this Romans text, makes it harder than ever if not impossible to have faith.

-The best people, I suppose, know best that they are not the best people.
+It is the best people, I suppose, who know best that they are not the best people.
 The better we become the better we realize that we are not better after all.
-Realizing that, though, takes the enjoyment out of our betterment.
+But realizing that takes the enjoyment out of our betterment.
 Well, you say, that figures.
 If we truly are not better, then what's to enjoy?
-Isn't that only to be expected as part of growing up?
+Anyway, isn't that only to be expected as part of growing up?
 As we mature morally and spiritually, we mature also in our self-honesty.
 We give up our childish, inflated illusions about ourselves.
-Gone are the juvenile gloating and swagger.
-Isn't that the mark of mature religion-to give all credit no longer to ourselves but now solely to God- soli Deo gloria, sola gratia?
+Gone is the juvenile gloating and swagger.
+Isn't that the mark of mature religion, to give all credit no longer to ourselves but now solely to God - soli Deo gloria, sola gratia?

-Trouble is, as the gloating diminishes so does our glowing, our radiance, our "glorying" (Paul's word), literally our glowrying.
+Trouble is, as the gloating diminishes, so does our glowing, our radiance, our "glorying" (Paul's word), literally our glowrying.
 No longer can we glow-ry in how our lives impress God, knowing that they don't.
 No longer can we revel in how tickled God is with us.
 No longer can we bask in how our performance delights the Creator, because it doesn't.
-Gone are the gratifying divine compliments, gone the Creator's doting on our works and ways which we so need in order to thrive.
-Gone is the rollicking, shrieking fun of "Mommy, daddy, watch me dive in without holding my nose!"

-Still, isn't that what life is meant to be all about-being able to exult in how we thrill the fatherly-motherly Creator and letting that show in how we glow?
+Gone are the gratifying divine compliments, gone the Creator's doting on our works and ways, which we so need in order to thrive.
+Gone is the rollicking, shrieking fun of "Mommy, daddy, watch me dive in without holding my nose."
+Still, isn't that what life is meant to be all about, being able to exult in how we thrill the fatherly-motherly Creator, and letting that show in how we glow?
 For good reason we can't do that anymore, seeing who we truly are.
-We know better now, thanks to the sobering truthfulness of our religion-what Paul calls "the law."
+We know better now, thanks to the sobering truthfulness of our religion - what Paul calls "the law."
 Of course, we could always lie.

-But that too, is one of the very things we're trying to get better at-not lying.
-So as we succeed, we discover all over again how even that, not lying, can be a form of kidding ourselves.
-Most seminarians have learned that much by their second year-that, and the sobriety (really the cynicism) that comes with it.
+But that, too, is one of the very things we're trying to get better at, not lying.
+And as we succeed, we discover all over again how even that can be a form of kidding ourselves.
+Most seminarians have learned that much by their second year -that and the sobriety (really the cynicism) that comes with it.